-Huge is the fact that the whole family spent a lot of time together; either a horseback or camping in the motorhome.
-Alistair and Erin both feel that spending time with good people and enjoying horses together will build lifelong bonds.
-No matter if it’s a ranch horse, a futurity prospect or a pony, both feel the best way to improve your horsemanship and to make a good horse is to simply spend time in the saddle riding, paying attention to your horse, having fun and surrounding yourself with good people.
+No matter if it’s a ranch horse, a futurity prospect or a pony, Alistair and Erin feel the best way to improve your horsemanship and to make a good horse is to simply spend time in the saddle riding, paying attention to your horse, having fun and surround yourself with good people.
 They truly do this as a family and are working hard to instill a love and respect for this way of life with Harley and Slade.
 Both can’t believe how time flies by; they love their family, their horses, their land, the ranch life and are looking forward to the future.
-Both Alistair & Erin are very committed to the rodeo and ranching lifestyle and understand it is just that a “lifestyle”.
+They are very committed to the rodeo and ranching lifestyle and understand it is just that a “lifestyle”.
 One they are lucky to live.

 All the horses on offer have been ridden extensively and have taken on the job we feel best fits them.
 We pride ourselves in “OUR” horses being what we say they are; if that’s quiet or fast or whether they are ranch horses, started team roping horses or rodeo ready horses.
 We ride a lot of horses as a family and cull very hard.
 We do our best only to sell horses that we feel will truly have a future and have done our best to select the best horse we can.
-We invite you to not only watch the video on each horse but to also come try out and ride any or all of the 12 horses on offer this year.
+We invite you to not only watch the video on each horse but to also come try out and ride any or all of the 9 horses on offer this year.
 Questions are welcome and there isn’t a question we won’t answer, we pride ourselves on being honest and approachable.
-Please check out the testimonies or call us if you see anything that you like and we will do our best to find a horse that fits you as an individual and then stand behind them after the sale.
+Please check out the testimonies or call us if you see anything that you like and we will do our best to find a horse that best fits you as an individual.

 Thanks for your interest and if you wish to see a video please go to our Facebook page or check it out at www.haganhorsesale.com